-Our Upper School students can attend classes at Northwestern once they have exhausted our offerings in a certain subject.
-For example, if a student has taken AP Calculus at Roycemore their junior year, they may then attend the next level math course at NU their senior year.

-At Roycemore, we know that each student is full of endless potential, waiting to be unlocked.
-Learn about the MORE of Roycemore from parents, students and teachers!

-“Thinking back on my time at Roycemore, I most value how my teachers were collaborators in my education.
-They didn’t tell me what to do or how to do it – they sought out my strengths and used them to help me excel.
-By the faculty modeling how to pull out my best and play to my strengths, they taught me how to do that on my own.
-The key to my education at Roycemore went so far beyond the classroom.
-They taught me to know myself, to love myself, to advocate for what I wanted, and that anything is within reach.
-These lessons have served me far beyond my years at Roycemore and presented me with opportunities that my peers have missed out on – both academically and professionally.
-I think more impersonal school settings can sometimes discourage students from asking ‘why’ and digging deeper in ways that Roycemore definitely encouraged me to do.”

-Late | Our Upper School students can attend classes at Northwestern University once they complete our offerings in a specific subject area.
+Our Upper School students can attend classes at Northwestern University once they complete our offerings in a specific subject area.
 For example, a student that has finished Advanced Placement Calculus at Roycemore, may then enroll in the next level math course at Northwestern.

 At Roycemore, we know that each student is full of endless potential, waiting to be unlocked.
 Learn about the MORE of Roycemore from parents, students and teachers!

 “Thinking back on my time at Roycemore, I most value how my teachers were collaborators in my education.
 They didn’t tell me what to do or how to do it – they sought out my strengths and used them to help me excel.
 By the faculty modeling how to pull out my best and play to my strengths, they taught me how to do that on my own.
 The key to my education at Roycemore went so far beyond the classroom.
 They taught me to know myself, to love myself, to advocate for what I wanted, and that anything is within reach.
 These lessons have served me far beyond my years at Roycemore and presented me with opportunities that my peers have missed out on – both academically and professionally.
 I think more impersonal school settings can sometimes discourage students from asking ‘why’ and digging deeper in ways that Roycemore definitely encouraged me to do.”